J0vid/Colormesh/README.md

 ## Installation

 The following example code will guide you through the process of using Colormesh to transform images to a consensus specimen shape and extract color from these images.
 The process of using Colormesh is divided into three major sections below: Preparing CSV Files, Image Processing, and Color Sampling.
 Image processing includes both landmark placement and image transformation (generation of consensus shape specimen images).
-The Image Processing section is further divided into two subsections: Landmark placement and generating consensus shaped images.
+The Image Processing section is further divided into two subsections: Landmark placement and Consensus shaped images.
 Each subsection offers two options: the first demonstrating their respective processes within the Colormesh environment and the second describing the importation of the required files that were generated externally.
 Because some users may already be familiar with existing geometric morphometric software, we have enabled Colormesh to import files typically generatied by external processing (e.g., TPS files).
 Colormesh can be used regardless of the level of image processing that has been completed externally.
 The external processing examples provided below used the *TPS Series* software by James Rohlf, availble for free at the Stonybrook Morphometrics website (http://www.sbmorphometrics.org/).

 ### Installing Colormesh from github